 - If you are an HIV or AIDS patient

-Documents that are would be necessary for a Rider
+Documents that are Necessary for a Rider

 There needs to be a set of imperative and alternative documents that you would need to produce in order to accomplish your claim request fruitfully.